prachi-io/ImageCaptionGenerator/README.md

 caption generated for this image is:
 ```
-a plane is flying in blue sky .
+a plane is flying in blue sky.
 ```
 ## Project Overview
 - Our project converts a computer program that takes an image as input and produces a relevant caption as output